 If you have a Product with a lot of Variants, such as a T-shirt in 8 different sizes, 12 different colour choices for the sleeves and collar and another 12 different colour choices for the main body of the shirt, that equals 1,152 different Variants (8x12x12=1152).
 It's at that point you may notice the Product Page load slowly.
 This is because as a Product Page loads - and if the Product has Variants - the system has to calculate all of the possible permutations of the Variants.

 We recommend that before you start adding Variants onto your Products, you calculate the number of Variants on each to ensure that you don't negatively affect the Product Page.
-To do this, simply multiply the number of Variant Choices by each other - the total is the amount of possible Variants that the Product has.
+To do this, simply multiply the number of Variant Choices by each other - the total is the number of possible Variants that the Product has.
 For example:

 A T-shirt with 5 different sizes and 46 different colours has 230 Product Variants (5x46=230).